matze-dd/Tex2txt/README.md

 ## Encoding problems
 The LaTeX files have to be encoded as plain ASCII or UTF-8.

-Files with Windows style line endings (CR LF) are accepted, but the text output will be Unix style (LF only), unless a Windows Python interpreter is used.
+Files with Windows style line endings (CRLF) are accepted, but the text output will be Unix style (LF only), unless a Windows Python interpreter is used.
 The output filters as in Bash script [shell2.sh](shell2.sh) will work